gbmhunter/blog/content/programming/signal-processing/digital-filters/simple-moving-average-filters-smas/_index.md

 {{% img src="nz-nat-yearly-temp-plot.png" width="600px" caption="The effect of SMAs on data.
 New Zealand's national average yearly temperatures, overlaid with a 5-wide and 20-wide left-handed SMA." %}}

 {{% note %}}
-The SMAs don't start at the same point as the data due to them not being considered "valid" until the window is full of data.
+Sometimes SMAs don't start at the same point as the data due to them not being considered "valid" until the window is full of data (like above).
+Other times you may want to reduce the effective window size as you approach the ends to get an output at every input.
 {{% /note %}}

+The below plot shows a noisy 1kHz sine wave (with random, normally distributed noise) and then the application of a SMA filter (symmetric, window size = 50) which does a commendable job at recovering the original signal:

+{{% img src="sine-wave-with-noise.png" width="600px" caption="Plot showing a noisy sine wave (random, normally distributed noise) and then the application of a SMA filter (symmetric, window size = 50) which recovers the original signal really well!" %}}

 There are two common types of simple moving average filters, left-handed and symmetric filters.